ni/measurement-plugin-converter-python/README.md

 The update command will update the UI file by

 - Linking controls and indicators to its respective inputs and outputs if there are any controls and indicators unlinked
-- Creating new controls and indicators and linking it to the inputs and outputs.
+- Creating new controls and indicators and linking them to the inputs and outputs.

 - Run the following command to update `.measui` file.